takatssebok/takatssebok.github.io/README.md

 Hello World repository for learning Git
 This is an example repository

-It now includes steps for GitHub
+It now includes steps for GitHub.

+This repository is built step-by-step.